 Diagonal pressure is also often applied for opponent throw-ins, where Red Bull have time to organise the ideal layout.
 The image below provides an example of this set-up.
 The first line of pressure is made up of the near-sided striker, attacking midfielder, and near-sided central midfielder, with additional support coming from the near-sided fullback.
 Behind them, the far-sided striker, far-sided central midfielder, and holding midfielder provide cover.
 On this occasion, the ball is recovered by Hannes Wolf with the space closed in on and the passing options limited.
 The diagonal press also makes it difficult for the opposition to ‘re-point’ the attack by playing back to the keeper, due to the positioning of the ball-near striker.

 In the video below, we see an example of how Salzburg look to close off the central space when ‘resting’.
-Napoli are forced to shift the play down the sides due to the compaction in the middle.
-Forward Takumi Minamino further guides the play to the flanks with his positioning and angled approach.
+Napoli are forced to shift the play down the sides due to the level of compactness in the middle.
+Forward Takumi Minamino further guides the play towards the flanks with his positioning and angled approach.
 Once the ball progresses via the wing, Red Bull press against the touchline to close out the space and force a throw-in.
 As the opponents prepare to take the throw, Salzburg can organise their diagonal pressure to force a turnover of possession.

 Pressing triggers also play a significant role in exiting the rest phase.
 These involve applying pressure upon a cue from the opposition.
 Examples include; a loose touch, receiving with their back to play, a backwards pass, hesitating on the ball, close proximity to the ball occupant, and a loose sideways pass.
 Salzburg can regularly be seen pressing on each of these triggers.